INTERVIEW

 What skills does a data scientist need for 2022?

 M.K. – I think that the two main skills are, first operations are really important to learn it.
 Understanding operations, it could be local or not, just understanding it enough.
 The second thing I would say is communication skills.
 Being able to communicate effectively is huge in data science.
-Even if you have the best model in the world and nobody is paying attention to it, it is kind of it was all for none.
-I would say that other data science specific things, if someone is trying to stretch themselves into new arenas, I think that reinforcement learning would be the first thing that will probably take off.
+Even if you have the best model in the world and nobody is paying attention to it, it is kind of like it was all for none.
+I would say that in other data science-specific things if someone is trying to stretch themselves into new arenas, I think that reinforcement learning would be the first thing that will probably take off.
 This is my prediction.
 So, Torch and PyTorch in reinforcement learning is a very interesting project.
-So I’m focus on these things right now..
+So I’m focusing on these things right now…

 Thank you Matthew for taking the time to chat with us and for sharing your experience!

 This interview really helped us to deep into the big challenges data scientists and data professionals face in their daily work.
-Moreover, it was very helpful to analyse the issues that rise then communicating insights to stakeholders.
+Moreover, it was very helpful to analyze the issues that rise and then communicate insights to stakeholders.

 As Matthew points out, it is key to set up expectations and use terminology that everybody understands.
 Besides, it is important that data science companies build a good community and listen to their audience, to be inclusive about new technologies.